Middleware Concept in .NET Core

 });

-You may now see that in the above code, we have an extra parameter next which helps to execute the next available Middleware.
+You may now see that in the code, we have an extra parameter next and that helps to execute the next available Middleware.

 Add Middleware with Use() and Run()